Skip to main content

 • Step 1: Filing an Incident Reporting Form or reporting to a school staff member verbally or in writing.

 • Step 2: Receiving the Incident Report - All staff are responsible for receiving oral and written reports.
-Whenever possible staff who initially receive an oral or written report of harassment, intimidation or bullying shall attempt to resolve the incident immediately.
-If the incident is resolved to the satisfaction of the parties involved, or if the incident does not meet the definition of harassment, intimidation or bullying, no further action may be necessary.
+Whenever possible, staff who initially receive an oral or written report of harassment, intimidation, or bullying shall attempt to resolve the incident immediately.
+If the incident is resolved to the satisfaction of the parties involved or if the incident does not meet the definition of harassment, intimidation, or bullying, no further action may be necessary.

 • Step 5: Targeted Student’s Right to Appeal